rishub-tamirisa/tamper-resistance/README.md

 > Do not push your `.env` file to a public repository.
 Since it contains your Huggingface token and other secrets, it could lead to unauthorized access to your Huggingface account.
 We've already included it in the `.gitignore` file to prevent this.

+### 📁 Directory Structure

+`tar.py` serves as the main entrypoint for running the TAR method.
+It uses python modules in the `modules` folder.
+Example usage is provided in the `run_tar_bio.sh` and `run_tar_cyber.sh` scripts.

+The `modules` folder contains the following files:
+- `baselines.py`: Entrypoint for running baseline methods
+- `dataloaders.py`: Dataloader implementations
+- `objectives.py`: Objective / loss function implementations
+- `fsdp_v1_utils.py`: Utilities for FSDP v1
+- `training.py`: All training loop implementations, including TAR
+- `utils.py`: Helper functions

 ### 🛠️ Running Tamper-Resistance Training

 We provide scripts in the root-level folder for running TAR for biosecurity and cybersecurity: `run_tar_bio.sh` and `run_tar_cyber.sh`.

-It's recommended to run Llama-3-8B-Instruct models (or similar size) on systems with `8xA100 80G` or larger due to full-parameter training and other overheads introduced by the first-order meta-learning implementation.
+It's recommended to run Llama-3-8B-Instruct models (or similar size) on systems with `8xA100 80G` or more VRAM due to full-parameter training and other overheads introduced by the first-order meta-learning implementation.

+Note: the code is currently untested on multi-node environments, we expect to support this upon migration to the [recently released `FSDP2` from PyTorch 2.4](https://pytorch.org/blog/pytorch2-4/#prototype-fsdp2-dtensor-based-per-parameter-sharding-fsdp).

 With the appropriate GPU setup, and assuming the `.env` is correctly set, simply run: